8427 views| 0 comments

 SARAH SAYS: However, when making pies, I recommend using Instant Tapioca as a substitute because it works better, and is easier to find.
 Just pulse it in a food mill to get a fine, powdery texture that will dissolve readily in the pie.

 Potato flour is a moist, heavy flour- use it in small quantities in flour mixes and recipes for gluten free breads.
 It used in combination with other flours because it has no gluten and a mild potato taste.
 In a pinch, Potato Starch can be used as a substitute for cornstarch or tapioca flour in a pinch.
+Potato flour can be used to increase water absorption or bind ingredients.
+In potato bread, it produces a more crumbly bread because it disrupts gluten formation.
+In gluten free flour, potato flour provides structure.

 RICE FLOUR (GF): has about 6.5 - 7.0 protein content, but does not form gluten.
 For people who do not tolerate gluten, rice flour is an acceptable substitute in this type of baking.
 If you can tolerate wheat, substitute no more than 1/4 to 1/3 of the regular flour in a recipe.